pulsar-edit/documentation/docs/infrastructure/keymaps-in-depth.md

 Occasionally, it makes sense to layer multiple actions on top of the same key binding.

 An example of this happens in the {snippets} package.
 Snippets are inserted by typing a snippet prefix such as `for` and then pressing [[Tab]].
 Every time [[Tab]] is pressed, we want to execute code attempting to expand a snippet if one exists for the text preceding the cursor.
-But if a snippet _doesn’t_ exist for that prefix, we want to revert to the typical behavor for tab [[Tab]] – inserting a tab character.
+But if a snippet _doesn’t_ exist for that prefix, we want to revert to the typical behavior for [[Tab]] – inserting a tab character.

 To achieve this, the snippets package makes use of the `.abortKeyBinding()` method on the event object representing the `snippets:expand` command.